HZ2000/GenerativeAI/T1/README.md

+### Application Description

+    This is a simple application that allow users to view a list of available products, add new products, and update existing ones from MySQL database.
+Each product has a name, description, price, and quantity.The application is written in Java and uses Spring Boot framework.

+### How to run the application

+    In order to run the appliaction you need to setup your local MySQL database.
+You can either stick to the admin user that you intially have or create a new one and grant user the necessary permissions.
+    Then you need to create a database called inventory.
+After which you should change the data written in application.properties file to match your user data.
+After that you'll be able to run the application using the default run configuration in IntelliJ IDEA.

+# Q/A

 ### Q1: Was it easy to complete the task using AI?

     The task was very easy to complete, especially with an AI,